FernandoSilvera/apicalypse-php-query-builder/README.md

 ## Features

-- Select and exclude fields
+- Add and exclude fields
 - AND/OR conditional chaining
 - Comparison operator support
 - Pagination (limit + offset)